novonordisk-research/pepfunn/README.md

 ## Purpose

-Here we present PepFuNN, a package for the analysis of natural and modified peptides using a set of modules to study their sequences, including design of libraries, and peptide clustering and similarity analysis.
+Here we present PepFuNN, a package for the analysis of natural and modified peptides using a set of modules to study their sequences, including design of libraries, peptide clustering and similarity analysis.

 ## Required third-party tools

-The package relies mostly on the external packages RDKit (https://rdkit.org/) and BioPython (https://biopython.org/).
+The package depends on some external packages like RDKit (https://rdkit.org/) and BioPython (https://biopython.org/).
+Their licenses are included in the repository.

 ## Quick installation

 The project can be cloned to run a local pip installation `pip install -e .`.

-It can be also installed directly from Gitlab with the following command:
+It can be also installed directly from Github with the following command:

 `pip install git+https://github.com/novonordisk-research/pepfunn.git`